AntonLevchuk/space-shooter-game/README.md

 A temporary booster grants extra armor to help you during tough situations.

 ## Game Configuration
 - In the src/Configs folder, you can find the configuration files the game is based on.
 To change the difficulty of the levels or customize them further, take a look at GameCfg.json.
-There you can configure the enemies for each level, the level duration, and even change their order.
+There you can configure the enemies for each level, the level duration, even change the level order.
+Also you can change the sounds volume there.
 - To change the control settings, check the HeroCfg.json file.
 There you'll find key bindings for controlling the player.
 You can also customize your hero's attributes there.

 ## Controls